 Why you will love this recipe:

-- For a muffin they are high in protein with 8 grams of protein per muffin.Â
+- For a muffin they are high in protein because they are made with almond flour and have 8 grams of protein per muffin.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Tapioca flour - gives a light and airy texture to these muffins.
 I do not recommend swapping this for a different flour.
 Note that tapioca flour and tapioca starch are the same thing.
+Do not confuse this for cassava flour which is very different.

 - Cocoa powder - you can use cocoa powder or cacao powder.
 Either one would work great for this double chocolate muffin recipe!